 I will share two things that I’ve learned about using facial expressions, and that is

 2. you have to commit 100% to them

-Failing in either one of these creates a disconnect and the facial expressions become more of a distraction than the value to a speech.
-The last thing you want is that audience inner voice questioning.
+Failing in either one of these creates a disconnect, and the facial expressions become more of a distraction than the value to a speech.
+The last thing you want is the audience’s inner voice questioning.
 “What was that about?”

 Facial expressions are great to use when telling stories but consider using them in your daily life.
-When talking about positive events smile.
-When confused toss in a bewildered face expression.
-After all, we express ourselves with our voice might as well use our face to help sell our message.
+When talking about positive events, smile.
+When confused, toss in a bewildered facial expression.
+After all, we express ourselves with our voice and use our face to help sell our message.
 The nice part about facial expressions is we carry them on us all the time.
-We just have to remember to use them, that’s the tricky part.
+We have to remember to use them.
+That’s the tricky part.

-Here’s a video that gives examples and ideas on how to enhance a presentation with facial expressions and how to use them in your business and daily communications.
+Here’s a video that gives examples and ideas on enhancing a presentation with facial expressions and how to use them in your business and daily communications.